 This Catalyst demonstrates how ongoing cloud-based IP/ICT fault and performance monitoring and energy monitoring are achieved, how a Smart Grid network is secured and protected end-to-end, and how it integrates and provides for effective workforce management.

 New disruptive technologies, such as Smart Grids, are being introduced at increasing pace to the electric energy industry worldwide.
 This presents an emerging opportunity for TM Forum members to leverage their proven competences and capabilities for growth opportunities in electric utility domain

 Participants: BaseN, Infonova, TOA Technologies, CSG International

-Our Smart Grid Community is currently building a project roadmap and welcomes all new participants.
-To get involved, visit the Smart Grid Community now or contact Craig Bachmann at email@example.com
+Our Smart Energy Community is currently building a project roadmap and welcomes all new participants.
+To get involved, visit the Smart Energy Community now or contact Craig Bachmann at email@example.com

 “All those involved in smart grid have a big chance to get things right from the start - that is, now.”